-Selected themes of historical and contemporary interest.
+Selected themes of historical and contemporary interest in European History.
 May be repeated for credit if topics are different.

 HIST 3040H.
 Honors Topics in European History.
 3 Hours.

 Special topics in United States history for History Honors Track.
 May be repeated for credit.